eriktuck/ei-dev/docs/data-management/database-overview.md

 ## Introduction to Databases

 A database is simply an organized store for information.
-Data are stored as rows and columns in tables; relationships are defined between tables (hence the name, "relational database").
+Data are stored as rows and columns in tables; relationships are defined between tables.
 You might have tables for customers, products, and orders.
 Customers place orders which include products.
 The database helps you get the right products to the right customers.

 How the data are stored is often less important than how the data are accessed.
 The primary reason you're developing a database is probably to make data easier to access, analyze and report.
 When choosing and designing a database, you'll need to pay as much attention to how the user will interface with the database as the database solution itself.